cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/distributions/PoissonDistr.rst

 .. java:method:: public static void main(String[] args)
    :outertype: PoissonDistr

    Tests the simulations of customers arrivals in a Poisson process.
+All the code inside this method is just to try the class.
+That is way it declares internal methods as Functional objects, instead of declaring such methods at the class level and just calling them.

    :param args: